haltosan/startup/js.md

 Promises are the standard way to do asynchronous processing in JavaScript, but they are not the only way.
 The `Observer` pattern, popularized by web programming frameworks such as `Angular`, use a model called `Observer`.
 The major difference between Observers and Promises is that Promises immediately begin to execute when the Promise is created, but Observers form a pipeline that you then pass an execution object into.
 This allows Observers to be reused, and the result of executing an Observable to be saved as a history of a particular execution.

-## ☑ Assignment

-This [CodePen](https://codepen.io/leesjensen/pen/RwJJKwj) uses promises to order pizzas.
-Create a fork of the pen and take some time to experiment with it.
-Then create your own example of using promises.

-When you are done submit your CodePen URL to the Canvas assignment.

 ***

 ***